Learning High-Order Relationships of Brain Regions: Connectome-Based Predictive Modeling

 \section{Connectome-Based Predictive Modeling}

-\cite{shen2017using,finn2015functional}) has shown tremendous promise in recent years in detecting imaging biomarkers. \citep{rosenberg2015predicting, dubois2018resting, rosenberg2020functional, rosenberg2016neuromarker}.
+\citet{shen2017using,finn2015functional} have shown tremendous promise in recent years in detecting imaging biomarkers by CPM (connectome-based predictive modeling) \citep{rosenberg2015predicting, dubois2018resting, rosenberg2020functional, rosenberg2016neuromarker}.
 Such a model, based chiefly on functional MRI data, can measure the significance of the input edge weights, which is revealed by a correlation coefficient that reflects the correlation between the edge weights and the neurological outcomes.
 One could expect a large correlation coefficient to indicate the high quality of edge weights.
 We utilize the CPM as an evaluation model to evaluate the quality of our learned hyperedges.
 Here is a pipeline overview of the CPM process:

 \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{Connectivity Calculation}: For each subject, compute the Pearson correlation coefficients for each possible pair of brain regions.
 This is based on the fMRI series of those regions. \item \textbf{Edge Significance}: Calculate the correlation between each brain connectivity edge and the outcome of interest (e.g., cognition scores) across all subjects.
 The correlation of an edge indicates its significance. \item \textbf{Edge Selection}: Identify significant connectivity edges.
 These are the edges where the correlation values are greater than a predetermined significance threshold. \item \textbf{Weight Summation}: For each subject, sum the weights of the significant edges identified in the previous step to derive a single summary score (scalar). \item \textbf{Model Fitting}: Fit a linear model that predicts the neurological outcomes based on the summed weights, where each subject is a sample. \item \textbf{Model Evaluation}: Across all subjects, calculate the correlation of predicted values and the neurological outcomes.
 Note that this correlation coefficient is equivalent to the one between the summed weights and the outcomes, and is exactly the metric $r$ we use to evaluate our hyperedges in Equation \ref{equ:metric}. \end{enumerate} Since positive edges and negative edges will cancel out with each other when being summed, we adopt the combining strategy in \cite{boyle2023connectome}.